Supporting disabled students and staff at the University

 - encourage participation by disabled people in public life

 Under Section 49B of the DDA 1995, the University is also required to submit to the Equality Commission a Disability Action Plan showing how it proposes to fulfil these duties in relation to its functions.
 Going beyond this, the University is actively committed to effectively implementing this.

 This was approved by the University's Standing Committee in Autumn 2016 and submitted to the Equality Commission of Northern Ireland.

 Please click here to view our Disability Action Plan Annual Progress Report 2016-17

 Whereas approximately 3% of people are born with a disability or long-term medical condition, about 20% of us will subsequently develop a disability or long-term medical condition, and indeed many of us at some point in our lives will be needed to provide support to a close family member who develops such a condition.

-Some staff employed at the University will develop a disability during the course of their employment and when this occurs, it is important that they update their online Equality information (click here to go on Queen's Online) and where applicable enquire from the Head of Diversity and Inclusion whether or not a reasonable adjustment to their duties or ways of working would be supportive.
+Some staff employed at the University will develop a disability during the course of their employment and when this occurs, it is important that they update their online Equality information (click here to go on Queen's Online) and where applicable enquire from their HR Business Partner or Assistant HR Business Partner whether or not a reasonable adjustment to their duties or ways of working would be supportive.

 It is also vitally important that staff with auditory or mobility problems establish with the Fire Safety officer whether or not it is appropriate to have a PEEP (personal emergency evacuation plan) put in place.